 The Health Care Support Work (HCSW) Certificate Program provides students with the knowledge, skills and values to practice as front-line care providers in a variety of health care and mental health care settings.
 Students learn to assist with daily living (bathing, personal grooming, eating, maintaining mobility), and with psychosocial challenges.

-This three-semester program is a combination of two certificate programs: the Health Care Assistant (HCA) Certificate Program (two semesters) and the Community Mental Health Worker (CMHW) Certificate Program (one semester).
+This three-semester program is a combination of two certificate programs: the Health Care Assisting (HCA) Certificate Program (two semesters) and the Community Mental Health Work (CMHW) Certificate Program (one semester).
 It is the only public college program in the Lower Mainland that offers a blend of physical and mental health skills training.

 International students are not currently eligible for this program.
 For more information, contact Douglas College International

 These requirements apply to all program options.
 See individual program options for additional program requirements.

 - Standard First Aid and CPR Level C certificate is required prior to first clinical placement.

 Health Region On-line Orientation (Student Practice Education Core Orientation) completion is required prior to first clinical placement.
 Information will be provided during program orientation.